 Open to University of Connecticut Business Undergraduate Students ONLY

-The New Real Estate Focus Area offers scholarship opportunities, resume book and job opportunities, Industry and Student networking through the Real Estate Society field trips.
+The Center for Real Estate offers scholarship opportunities, resume book and job opportunities, Industry and Student networking through the Real Estate Society field trips.

 FNCE 3230: (3 credits) Real Estate Principles